WebAssembly/spec/spectec/test-prose/TEST.md

 Step_pure/br_on_null l
 1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value val from the stack.
-3. If val is of the case REF.NULL, then:
+3. If val is REF.NULL, then:
   a.
 Execute the instruction (BR l).
 4. Else:
   a.
 Push the value val to the stack.